OHBA-analysis/osl-dynamics/README.md

 rm -rf osl-dynamics
 ```

-## Single osl environment (not recommended)

-It is possible to install both [osl-ephys](https://github.com/OHBA-analysis/osl-ephys) and osl-dynamics into a single `osl` environment.
-To do this install one of the `*-full.yml` environment files from [osl-ephys](https://github.com/OHBA-analysis/osl-ephys).
-This will create a conda environment called `osl` which will already have osl-dynamics installed in it.

-Note, an older version of osl-dynamics/tensorflow/python will be installed if you do this.
-Therefore, it is highly recommended that you have separate `osld` (osl-dynamics) and `osle` (osl-ephys) environments.

 ## Documentation

 The read the docs page should be automatically updated whenever there's a new commit on the `main` branch.